ProfJski/ArtColors/README.md

 Non-spectral colors include:
 *All grays!* (thank you, rod cells)
-*All tints and shades* = art terms for adding white or black respectively to a "pure" color, thus all mixtures involving any gray to spectral colors
+*All tints and shades* = art terms for adding white or black respectively to a "pure" color.
+All mixtures of a spectral color plus any shade of gray (from white to black) are non-spectral.
+In physical media, this happens all the time!
 Important hues like purple (and any tint or shade thereof).
 "Purple" isn't a spectral color: the perception of purple is the psychological result when the brain mixes stimuli from both the red-sensitive and blue-sensitive cone cells.

-So RGB is based on the physics of emitted light, and its primaries are selected based on the physiology of human cone cells, but it doesn't factor in higher-level but intrinsically human neurological factos of how the brain generates certain color perceptions that are non-spectral.
+So RGB is based on the physics of emitted light, and its primaries are selected based on the physiology of human cone cells.
+But RGB *doesn't* factor in higher-level yet *intrinsically human* neurological factors of how the brain generates certain color perceptions that are non-spectral.
 Art color theory was attentive to this fact from mere experience, even without understanding of the underlying causes.
+In this regard, they were better empiricists, and RYB- theory reflects that advantage.